rtts/django-simplecms/README.md

 </section>
 ```

-This means that end users can supply the content for each section and
+This means that end users can supply the content for each section, and
-programmers can optionally supply additional logic needed for each
+programmers can optionally supply additional logic for each section.
-section.
-Every time a section needs to be rendered, SimpleCMS will
+Every time a section needs to be rendered, SimpleCMS will call the
-call the appropriate section view and insert the rendered result into
+appropriate section view and insert the rendered result into the final
-the final rendered page.
+rendered page.

 ## The edit interface